Culture of the Ming dynasty: Architecture

+In architecture, the Ming dynasty adhered to traditional patterns, although Song and Tang architecture are often regarded as more innovative and grand.
+Several notable buildings from the Ming period have survived, the most impressive being the Forbidden City and the Temple of Heaven in Beijing.
 Under the influence of Tibetan and Indian architecture, a new type of Buddhist temple emerged known as the "diamond throne pagoda", in which several pagodas are built on a shared platform.
 The oldest known example of this style is the Zhenjue Temple in Beijing, which was completed in 1473.
-In contrast, mosque buildings during the Ming period were solely based on Chinese architectural traditions.
+In contrast, mosque buildings during the Ming period were largely based on Chinese architectural traditions.
 This is evident in the Great Mosque in Xi'an, which dates back to the early Ming period and only displays Muslim influences in its interior decoration.
+In the 16th century, the Great Wall of China underwent a major restoration project extending over 2,400 km, stretching from Shanhai Pass on the coast of the Yellow Sea to Jiayu Pass on the western frontier of Ming China.